wri/carbon-budget/readme.md

 Spatial data include annual tree cover loss, biomass densities in 2000, drivers of tree cover loss, ecozones, tree cover extent in 2000, elevation, etc. Different inputs are needed for different steps in the model.
 This repository includes scripts for processing all of the needed inputs.
-Many inputs can be processed the same way (e.g., many rasters can be processed using the same gdal function) but some need special treatment.
+Many inputs can be processed the same way (e.g., many rasters can be processed using the same `gdal` function) but some need special treatment.
-The input processing scripts are scattered among almost all the folders, unfortunately, a historical legacy of how I built this out which I haven't fixed.
-The data prep scripts are generally in the folder for which their outputs are most relevant.
+The input processing scripts are mostly in the `data_prep` folder but a few are unfortunately in other folders.

-Inputs can either be downloaded from AWS s3 storage or used if found locally in the folder `/usr/local/tiles/` in the Docker container
-(see below for more on the Docker container).
+Inputs can either be downloaded from AWS s3 storage or used if found locally in the folder `/usr/local/tiles/` in the Docker container in which the model runs (see below for more on the Docker container).
-The model looks for files locally before downloading them.
+The model looks for files locally before downloading them in order to save time.
 The model can still be run without AWS credentials; inputs will be downloaded from s3 but outputs will not be uploaded to s3.
 In that case, outputs will only be stored locally.